masteranson/masteranson.github.io/Zinc_Anode.markdown

 <p align="center">
   <img width="700" height="auto" src="/assets/closeup.jpg">
-  <figcaption>SEM image of the surface of the nanoporous zinc anode with 1um scalebar. </figcaption>
+  <figcaption>SEM backscattered electron image of the surface of the nanoporous zinc anode with 1um scalebar. </figcaption>
 </p>

 <div align="justify">
-In the world of increasing electrification, a lot of academic and commercial interests are drawn into alternatives to lithium ion.
+In the world of increasing electrification, alternatives to lithium ion batteries draws an increasing amount of academic and commercial interests.
-Zinc, being one the most abundant metal on Earth, offers a high theoretical capacity (820 mAh/g) without the toxicity and safety risks inherent with lithium based batteries.
+Zinc, as the most abundant metal on Earth, offers a high theoretical capacity (820 mAh/g) without the toxicity and safety risks inherent with lithium based batteries.
  However, many technical challenges remain unsolved in order to increase the performance of zinc-based aqueous batteries to practical engineering standards.

 <br />
 <br />

-On the electrochemical front, two dominating failure mechanisms, <a href="https://doi.org/10.1016%2F0378-7753%2891%2980117-G">dentritic growth and shape change</a>, continue to plague the development of zinc batteries for the past 30 years.
+On the electrochemical front, two dominating failure mechanisms, <a href="https://doi.org/10.1016%2F0378-7753%2891%2980117-G">dentritic growth and shape change</a>, have continued to plague the development of zinc based batteries for the past 30 years.
 To overcome these challenges, the porous zinc metal electrode needs to maintain the electrically conductive Zn 'network' under high depths of discharge.

 </div>

 <br />

-### Importance of a bicontinuous structure
+### Importance of a Bicontinuous Structure
 ---
 <div align="justify">
-To achieve this optimal electrode structure, we designed a new, simple process to electrochemically reduce a ZnO powder precursor into a bicontinuous metal zinc anode, very similar to structure through derived from a <a href="https://pubs.acs.org/doi/10.1021/acsnano.9b09669">monlithic salt precursor</a>.
+To achieve an optimal electrode structure, we designed a new simple process to electrochemically reduce a ZnO powder precursor into a bicontinuous metal zinc anode, very similar to structures  derived from a <a href="https://pubs.acs.org/doi/10.1021/acsnano.9b09669">monlithic salt precursor</a>.
-The current reduction pathway is a two step process:
+The current reduction pathway is a two step process illustrated in the equations below:
 </div>

 <p>